Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes: Introduction

 In this work, we study \emph{disjoint-paths logic}, which was also introduced in~\cite{SchirrmacherSV22} as an extension of separator logic.
-Disjoint-paths logic, denoted $\FODP$, extends first-order logic~(\FO) with atomic predicates $\DP_k[(x_1, y_1), \ldots ,(x_k, y_k)]$ expressing the existence of internally vertex-disjoint paths between $x_i$ and $y_i$, for $1\leq i\leq k$.
-It can express many interesting algorithmic problems, such as the disjoint paths problem, minor containment, topological minor containment, $\mathcal{F}$-topological minor deletion, and many more (see the appendix of~\cite{golovach2022model} for several examples indicating the expressibility potential of \FODP).
+Disjoint-paths logic, denoted $\FODP$, extends first-order logic~(\FO) with atomic predicates $\DP_r[(x_1, y_1), \ldots ,(x_r, y_r)]$ expressing the existence of vertex-disjoint paths\footnote{In~\cite{SchirrmacherSV22}, the predicate expresses the existence of \emph{internally vertex-disjoint paths}, however, it is easy to see that the two extensions lead to the same expressive power.} between $x_i$ and $y_i$, for $1\leq i\leq r$.
+It can express many interesting algorithmic problems, such as the disjoint-paths problem, minor containment, topological minor containment, $\mathcal{F}$-topological minor deletion, and many more (see the appendix of~\cite{golovach2022model} for several examples indicating the expressibility potential of \FODP).
 It was already shown in~\cite{golovach2022model} that the model checking problem for disjoint-paths logic is fixed-parameter tractable on classes with excluded minors.
 The essence of the meta theorem of~\cite{golovach2022model} is again the irrelevant vertex technique.

-\textbf{Our results.} In this work, we prove that for every graph class excluding a fixed graph as a topological minor, the model checking problem for $\FODP$ is fixed-parameter tractable.
+\paragraph{Our results} In this work, we prove that for every graph class excluding a fixed graph as a topological minor, the model checking problem for $\FODP$ is fixed-parameter tractable.
 More precisely, we prove the following result.